degenfrends/solana-rugchecker/README.md

 ## Configuration

-To create an instance of `SPLRugchecker`, you need to provide a `RugCheckConfig` object with the `solanaRpcEndpoint` and `poolFilePath` property.
+To create an instance of `SPLRugchecker`, you need to provide a `RugCheckConfig` object with the `solanaRpcEndpoint` and optional `poolFilePath` or
+`poolAddress` property.
 But if you want to use environment variables for the configuration, that's possible too.
 You need to download the pool file from https://api.raydium.io/v2/sdk/liquidity/mainnet.json and set the path of the file in the `poolFilePath` property.

 ### 1. Configuration without environment variables